David Bohnett Foundation: CyberCenters

 The David Bohnett Foundation has sponsored CyberCenters since 1998, with the first one established at the Los Angeles Gay and Lesbian Center.
 Now there are CyberCenters across the United States, in locations like Atlanta, Tulsa, Orlando, San Francisco and New York City.
 The David Bohnett CyberCenters are another major undertaking.
 Numbering 58 locations nationwide, they offer business, educational, research, and recreational opportunities to underserved LGBT communities via computer equipment and access to the Internet.
-As of 2021, the foundation has disbursed over $4,253,979 to recipients providing CyberCenters.
+As of 2025, the foundation had disbursed over $5,000,000 to recipients providing CyberCenters.